healthykitchen101/healthykitchen101.com/electric-skillets/reviews/nesco/nesco-8-inch-electric-skillet.md

 Temperature Differences: 4.1%

-The Nesco exhibited the **most uniform** heat distribution among all the skillets we tested, which could be attributed to its smaller surface area.
+The Nesco had the **most uniform** heat distribution among all the skillets we tested, which could be attributed to its smaller surface area.

 To assess temperature variances across the skillet's surface, we used an oil absorbent sheet saturated with sugar water and placed it inside the skillet.
 After heating the pan to 400°F, we noted the heat pattern and measured 5 key points with an infrared thermometer.